krolinventions/cover/README.md

 ## Running

-* Execute `./cover tests/HelloWorld.cpp` to run a simple language source file.
+* Execute `./cover tests/HelloWorld.cover` to run a simple language source file.
+* Execute `gcc -x c++ -o hello tests/HelloWorld.cover` and then `./hello` to verify that the cover file is also valid C++.
-* Execute `./cover -disassemble tests/SumPrint.cpp` to see assembly code for Truffle compiled functions.
+* Execute `./cover -disassemble tests/SumPrint.cover` to see assembly code for Truffle compiled functions.

 ## IGV